|In Memory of Bruce Robinson|

 By 7:30 pm, I had slowed down a lot.
 Two hours to do just 50 laps meant I was going to be out there a very long time if I wanted to finish.
 As a general rule, I never take anti-inflammatories during a race, but 24 hour runs are different and I figured I could risk a little boost.
 My right knee had calmed down but my left knee was now complaining from compensating and my arch was acting up.
 I KT taped both and popped some Aleve.
 The KT tape was great for my foot, it never bothered me again, but it did not do anything for my knee and peeled off pretty quickly.
 (KT tape does not work over sunscreen and sweat :-P ) By this time the sun had gone down, the lights had come up, and the volunteers were busy lining the track with the Luminary bags in preparation for the ceremony to honor the current fighters, survivors, and those was had lost.
 For the first 200 laps, I had zeroed my Garmin each hundred, at 250 I switched to zeroing every 50.
 I was counting laps with a series of 25 rubber bands, moving one from my right wrist to my left every lap.
 Sometimes I got off, but my Garmin reconciled it.
 A couple of times I stopped my Garmin to go to the bathroom or eat and forgot for a lap or two to restart, but having so much data made it easy to extrapolate accurately.
 When in doubt, I went short so likely I traveled farther in the end than I had recorded.

-Around 9:30 pm they held the Luminary Ceremony and all movement on the track stopped as the lights were put out.
+Around 9:30 pm they held the Luminary Ceremony and all movement on the track stopped as the lights were lowered.
 It was the only time I stretched out, but I did not sleep.
 I lay there, under the tent, watching the video on the big screen that was playing survivor stories.
 Then I listened to the roll call for the people the lights were dedicated too.
 When they called out Bruce’s name, my exhaustion overwhelmed me and I wept.
 All thoughts of giving up and going home left me.
 I was going to see it through and do the best that I could.

 2152 300 Laps

 After over 12 hours of running and walking I was numb.
 I was only 50 laps away from matching my previous record, but so very very far away from my goal.
 I just could not think about it.
-Every 25 laps I recorded my distance, elapsed time, and cumulative laps and by now people were noticing me.
+Every 25 laps I recorded my distance, elapsed time, and cumulative laps on paper, and by now people were noticing me.
 My friends knew my goal and word was spreading.
 People that had gone home for naps or dinner returned to find me still on the track, still walking and running.
 I had lots of people to talk to and when I did not have someone to talk to I listened to the conversations around me.
 My favorite was the guy that said to his buddy, “Did you hear about the guy that has been out here the whole time?
 I wanted to beat him, but it is too late now.”
 I wanted so badly to turn around and say, “By the way, that GUY is a 44 year old CHICK!”
 LOL.
 At another point I was walking with a gentleman from Puerto Rico, we must have talked about food for a good 10 laps, another young man talked at length about growing up with a cleft pallet.
-They were all great and kept me very entertained, but as the hours crept by I found myself turning inward more and just not thinking at all.
+They were all great and kept me very entertained and motivated, but as the hours crept by I found myself turning inward more and just not thinking at all.

 2359 350 Laps